 Sometimes, I just use of stir-fry veggie mix.
 You can also make your own using bok choy, sliced carrots, peppers, celery, cabbage or whatever else you have.
 Chop some garlic and ginger, add to your stir fry mix with sesame oil and tamari sauce.
 Sometimes, I just use olive oil.
 You can also combine both.
 Petty simple!
 Sesame seeds are an excellent addition to your stir fry for taste and fat content.

 I buy my meat from Butcher Box.
 I love that the meat is ethically raised on local farms.
-It’s very affordable as the family sized plan is almost enough (I do buy some extra meat on top of that) to feed my family of 9 for a whole month for around $300.
+It’s very affordable as the family-sized plan is almost enough (I do buy some extra meat on top of that) to feed my family of 9 for a whole month for around $300.
 The only catch is, I picked the cheapest cuts (except for chicken breasts).
 So, I mostly have ground beef and ground turkey.
-It can get boring is some ways, but at the same times, ground meat as the be the easiest cut of meat to create simple and versatile meals from.
-You can cook it and season it an infinite number of ways it seems!
+It can get boring in some ways, but at the same time, ground meat as the be the easiest cut of meat to create simple and versatile meals from.
+You can cook it and season it in an infinite number of ways it seems!
 Add it to your stir-fries and salads.
 Cook it with veggies, diced potatoes, turn it into pasta sauce.
 Mix it with rice (obviously, that’s not low carb).

 That’s it, my friend!
 I hope you feel confident that you can consume high fat low carb foods every day without spending much time in the kitchen.
 It’s mostly a matter of selecting the right low carb foods and adding your favorite fats to them.
 It’s that simple!